maerch/ruby-drawille/README.md

 ## Usage

 Drawille can be used like the Python implementation due to the similar API.
-Here is on of its examples:
+Here is one of its examples:

 ```ruby
 require 'drawille'